Ricks-Lab/ups-utils/README.md

 UPSs will not be displayed, but the *--show_unresponsive* can be used to force their display.
 The logger is enabled with the *--debug* option.

-## New in Current Release  -  v1.2.3
+## New in Current Release  -  v1.2.4

-* Fixed issue in installation instructions that indicated gpu instead of ups.
+* More robust reading of config file.
+Missing items will generate a warning message and defaults will be used.
-* More error checking.
-Make APC NMC names backward compatible and more flexible.
+* The PyPI installation still seems to include *ups-monitor*, so I will print message and inform user to use *ups-mon* instead.

 ## Known Issues